veyisTurgut/ImageProcessing/README.md

 # ImageProcessing
-The project I have done in Signal Procesing Course.
+The project I have done in Signal Processing Course.
 Basics of image processing with convolution of matrices.